 “WDC looks forward to continuing to work with central government, Iwi, mana whenua and neighbouring local authorities on the future of three water services, which we know from modelling through our long-term plan are rapidly becoming unaffordable for our communities," said Mayor Sanson.

 “Our sector [local government] acknowledges there is a need for change in water delivery nationally, but we have called for meaningful community engagement to test government’s modelled assumptions, to ensure there are checks and balances and to understand this impact alongside other reform like the Future of Local Government.”

 “Central government coming to the party with newly announced investment is welcomed, including a minimum of $31 million pledged to support Waikato District Council, but this is about more than money.
-Understanding the impacts specifically for our community, our environment, our people and our assets – seeing as we’ve already transitioned management of our three waters operation to Watercare Ltd in 2019 – is what comes next for us,” he said.
+Understanding the impacts specifically for our community, our environment, our people and our assets – seeing as we’ve already transitioned management of our three waters operation to Watercare Ltd in 2019 – is what comes next for us.”

 Waikato District Council has been working with many other councils across Waikato, the Bay of Plenty, Taranaki, and Manawatu to understand and fully prepare for water reform, should it happen.
 This is the most complex change in local government for 30 years, and the costs and benefits will not fall evenly at the national, regional and local level.

 Waikato District Council will consider all the three water reform package details carefully, including the impacts of Watercare [its current provider] and the Auckland area being part of a different regional waters entity area to the Waikato District.
 Waikato District Council will continue to advocate for the best outcomes for its community.